AC Troubleshooting Wizard

 Try These Before Calling Anyone

 These six checks address the most common causes of AC failures in Hamilton homes.
-Work through them in order β€” each one takes under two minutes.
+Work through them in order — each one takes under two minutes.
+If replacement becomes necessary, compare Energy Star certified air conditioning units to find high-efficiency models that can reduce future cooling costs.

-1 β€” Thermostat First
+1 — Thermostat First

-2 β€” Check Both Breakers
+2 — Check Both Breakers

-Central AC systems have two circuits: one for the indoor air handler, one for the outdoor compressor.
-Check your panel for both.
-A tripped breaker on either circuit stops the system.
-Reset once; if it trips again immediately β€” stop and call.
-Repeated tripping indicates an electrical fault.
+Central AC systems have two circuits: one for the indoor air handler and one for the outdoor compressor.
+Check your electrical panel for both.
+If a breaker has tripped, reset it once.
+If it trips again immediately, stop and call a professional.
+Repeated tripping often signals an electrical fault that may require air conditioner installation in Hamilton or major system repairs.

-3 β€” Air Filter Condition
+3 — Air Filter Condition

-4 β€” Outdoor Unit Check
+4 — Outdoor Unit Check

 Walk to the outdoor condenser.
-Is the fan visibly spinning?
+Is the fan spinning?
 Is the unit covered in cottonwood fluff, leaves, or debris?
-Hamilton’s early summer brings significant cottonwood β€” it can clog condenser fins and choke airflow.
-Turn the system off, hose down the unit gently, and restart.
-Don’t use high pressure β€” you’ll bend the fins.
+Hamilton’s early summer cottonwood can clog condenser fins and restrict airflow.
+Turn the system off, gently hose the unit clean, and restart.
+Regular AC tune-ups in Hamilton help prevent these airflow issues.

-5 β€” Condensate Drain
+5 — Condensate Drain

-Find the condensate drain β€” usually a white PVC pipe near the indoor air handler that exits through a wall or into a floor drain.
-If it’s blocked, water backs up into the drain pan, triggering a safety float switch that shuts the system off.
-Pour a cup of diluted white vinegar into the drain access port to clear it.
+Find the condensate drain—usually a white PVC pipe near the indoor air handler that leads outside or to a floor drain.
+If it’s clogged, a safety float switch may shut the system off to prevent water damage.
+Pour a cup of diluted white vinegar into the drain access port to help clear minor blockages.
+Many modern Goodman air conditioners include safety features like float switches to protect the system.

-6 β€” Disconnect Box
+6 — Disconnect Box

-Symptom-to-Cause Reference β€” Hamilton AC Problems
+Symptom-to-Cause Reference — Hamilton AC Problems

 What You’re SeeingLikely Cause(s)What to Do

-Completely dead β€” nothing runsTripped breaker, thermostat off, disconnect outCheck checklist above first
+Completely dead — nothing runsTripped breaker, thermostat off, disconnect outCheck checklist above first

 Outdoor unit not running but indoor fan runsFailed capacitor, tripped breaker on outdoor circuitCheck breaker; call tech if clear